vavar/prometheus-folder-exporter/README.md

 # Prometheus Folder Exporter

 Folder exporter for legacy system.
-Used for detect abnormal folder status to ensure other services can use that folder properly
+Used for monitor folder status to ensure other services in host machine work properly.
+Using `ioutil.ReadDir` for monitoring.

 ## Example Config
 ```